XantreDev/preact-signals/packages/react/README.md

 There are two ways of tracking signals:

-- `automatic` - using babel plugin to subscribe your components to signals (based on official `@preact/signals-react-transform`).
+- `automatic` - using swc/babel plugin to subscribe your components to signals (based on official `@preact/signals-react-transform`).
 - `manual` - manual adding tracking to your components with HOC

 ## Table of Contents